-Listen to Season 5 of Pushing The Edge with Greg Curran, where we focus on ‘Standing Up for Our Students in Challenging Times’.
+Listen to Season 5 of my podcast – Pushing The Edge with Greg Curran.

-We critically examine diversity, inclusion and neutrality; how to stand up when hatred is stoked; and how to create more representative spaces and curricula in schools so that our students and their communities feel more valued.
+This season’s theme is Standing Up for Our Students in Challenging Times.
+We critically examine diversity, inclusion and neutrality; how to stand up when hatred is stoked; and how to create more representative spaces and curricula in schools so that our students and their communities are recognised and valued.

 Episode 39: Courageous Conversations in the Classroom with Val Brown